 Implementing methods of an interface or and abstract class

 If a class is declared as implementing an interface or an abstract class, it has to implement the methods of the parent class or the base interface.
 WebStorm creates stubs for implemented methods.

-Selectfrom the context menu of a class (Alt+Insert) and select from the popup or just press Ctrl+I.
+Select Generate from the context menu of a class Alt+Insert and select Implement members from the popup or just press Control+I.

 In the dialog that opens, select the methods to implement and click OK.

 You can override any method of a parent class by generating necessary code from a predefined template.
 WebStorm creates a stub that contains a call to the method of the superclass and you only have to provide some meaningful source code in the method's body.

 Selectfrom the context menu of a class Alt+Insert and select from the popup or just press Control+O.